 “The significance of stepping out onto the stage of America’s most prestigious concert hall is simultaneously humbling, invigorating, and life-changing,” Speer said.
 “I hope to have the opportunity to share this experience with my students once again.”

 In addition to his work with Randolph’s musical ensembles, Speer has led choral and orchestral performances in the United States and Europe with a variety of ensembles including the Mississippi Valley Chamber Orchestra, the Lynchburg Symphony Orchestra, the Vidin Philharmonic Orchestra (Bulgaria), and the Varna Symphony Orchestra (Bulgaria).
-An alumnus of the internationally acclaimed Dale Warland Singers, he served in Minnesota as founder and director of the critically acclaimed vocal chamber ensemble Voce Magna, and the Voce Magna Symphonic Chorus.Tags: carnegie hall, conducting, music, randall speer, Randolph College Chorale
+An alumnus of the internationally acclaimed Dale Warland Singers, he served in Minnesota as founder and director of the critically acclaimed vocal chamber ensemble Voce Magna, and the Voce Magna Symphonic Chorus.Tags: carnegie hall, conducting, music, performing arts, randall speer, Randolph College Chorale